miguelgrinberg/climax/README.md

     def cmd()
         print('this is cmd')

-With this example, the following command is valid:
+With this example, the following two commands are both valid:

+    $ python main.py cmd
+    this is main
+    this is cmd

     $ python main.py
     this is main

+Without setting `required=False`, the second command would return an error.
 Note that optional commands do not work in Python releases before 3.3.

 ### Recursive Groups

 Argparse supports multiple levels of commands and sub-commands.
-In climax, multiple levels of groups can be built using the familiar decorator syntax.
+In climax, multiple layers of commands can be built using the familiar decorator syntax.
 Consider the following example:

     @climax.group()